Your Pet, Our Passion.

 Helping a newborn kitten poop

 Newborn kittens cannot naturally relieve themselves and need some help.
-Mother cats have accounted for this in their feeding regimes; they lick their kittens’ abdomens and anal regions to stimulate defecation.
+Mother cats stimulate them to do this by licking their kittens’ abdomens and anal regions to stimulate defecation.
 If your kitten is without a mother, you will need to take their place in this aspect of caring for a newborn kitten.

 All you need is a slightly wet washcloth, which is a good substitute for a mother cat’s tongue.
 Massage the anal area and the genitals until your kitten poops or urinates.
 Once the kitten is old enough (i.e. around four weeks old), you can start to litter-train them.